 Throughout the year, consolidated monthly reports are produced for the Group's senior management.
 The statutory interim reports conform to the provisions of IAS 34 and are published quarterly in accordance with the Austrian Stock Exchange Act.
 Before publication, the consolidated financial statements are presented to senior managers and the Chief Financial Officer for final approval and then submitted to the Supervisory Board's Audit Committee.
-Analyses pertaining to the consolidated financial statements are also provided for management, as are forecast Group figures at regular intervals.
+Analyses pertaining to the consolidated financial statements are forecast Group figures at regular intervals.
 The financial and capital planning process, undertaken by Group Planning & Finance, includes a three-year Group budget.